neicnordic/endit/README.md

 # Requirements

+The ENDIT daemons are known to work on Perl 5.10 onwards.

 At least the following Perl modules need to be installed:

 * JSON
 * JSON::XS (highly recommended, approx 100 times faster parsing compared to pure-perl JSON)

-It is known to work on Perl >= 5.14, but notably 5.10 does not work.

 # Installation and Configuration